eclab/edisyn/README.md

 * *Save* and *Save As...* save to a sysex file.

+### The Edit Menu

+* *Undo* Undoes the most recent change to a parameter, patch randomization, patch reset, patch loading, etc..
+Note that if you made multipe changes to the *same* parameter in a row, Undo will undo all of them.
+If you undo a change, Edisyn will assume that the model is now unsynced.
+There are infinite levels of Undo.

+* *Redo* Undoes the undo.
+There are infinite levels of Redo.

 ### The MIDI Menu

 Note that you can *send* a patch to the synthesizer and you can *write* a patch to the synthesizer.
 The former